pcraig3/fed-notes/src/posts/post-1.md

 ---
+title: "Mobbing at GDS"
-title: "Using mob programming to solve a problem"
+summary: "Using mob programming to solve a problem"
 date: "2021-11-15"
 ---